 Personal photography equipment

 All guests are picked up and returned to their place of lodging.
 We pick up at hotels and condos in Jackson and Teton Village.
-Your exact pickup time will be determined by your hotel location.
+Your exact pickup time will be determined by your hotel location and the season.
 Please make note of your pickup time, and save it for your reference.

 Please be ready and waiting in the hotel lobby a few minutes before your pickup.
 Please allow an additional 5-10 minutes for your guide to arrive just in case they are delayed for any reason.

-Seasonal changes to trip timing may be made to accommodate daylight and/or optimum wildlife viewing, and photography opportunities.
+Changes to trip timing may be made to accommodate daylight and/or optimum wildlife viewing.

 The guide brought us to choice wildlife viewing and photography sites.
 We would not have found these on our own.
 Perfect for a shorter vacation time span.
 The excellent guide also provided information on wildlife environmental patterns and preferences so we knew how to look further on our own.